Bledsoe Creek State Park: History

 Hostility between Native Americans and Euro-American settlers increased throughout the 1780s as Euro-American settlers flooded into the Middle Tennessee region.
 Colonel Anthony Bledsoe (1739–1788), an older brother of Isaac, reported to the governor of North Carolina that 14 settlers had been killed in 1786 alone.
 Anthony Bledsoe himself was killed in an ambush at Bledsoe's Station the following year.
 In 1791, Jacob Ziegler built Ziegler's Fort near what is now Bledsoe Creek State Park.
 The fort was overrun within a few months, however, after a day-long attack that killed Ziegler and several others.
-The threat of Native American attacks finally subsided in 1794 when the Nickajack Expedition brought an the end of the Cherokee–American wars.
+The threat of Native American attacks finally subsided in 1794 when the Nickajack Expedition brought an end to the Cherokee–American wars.

 After the State of Tennessee was created in 1796, the state's legislature passed a resolution calling for the creation of a county seat for Sumner County.
 The new city was to be named "Ca Ira" after a song made popular by the French Revolution.
 Bickering among the county commissioners delayed the establishment of the city for several years, and they eventually decided to place the seat in Gallatin.
 In 1799, General James Winchester (1752–1826) and William Cage Jr. purchased 150 acre immediately south of Ziegler's Fort at the confluence of Bledsoe's Creek and the Cumberland River for the establishment of a town.
 The new town's name, "Cairo", was either a corruption of Ca Ira—the name chosen for the county seat—or was selected by Winchester, a fan of ancient history.
 (Winchester was later instrumental in the establishment of Memphis, also named after an Egyptian city).

 Cairo quickly became one of the key river trading hubs in the Upper Cumberland region.
 Winchester and Cage established a mercantile business and a successful flatboat trade between Cairo and New Orleans.
 By 1812, the city had its own cotton mill, woolen mill, saw mill, gristmill, still house, and tavern.
 The death of Winchester in 1826 and the improvement and shift of the main road between Knoxville and Nashville away from Sumner, however, led to Cairo's eventual decline.
 In 1923, the Cairo community took advantage of Rosenwald Funds to establish a school for African-American children, which operated until 1959.
 The Cairo Rosenwald School, located just north of Bledsoe Creek State Park, was placed on the National Register of Historic Places in 1996.